 The major difference between the two driving on drug charges is that under Operating Under the Influence of Drugs OUID the prosecutor must prove that not only were the drugs in your system, but that the drugs in your system also impaired your ability to drive.
 This is usually charged when the drug is not a schedule one drug and typically the person has a prescription.

 Under Operating with the Presence of of Controlled Substance OWPCS the prosecutor only has to prove drugs were in the system, impairment (or bad driving) does not have to be proven as an element of the charge.
 OWPCS is usually charged when there is a schedule one drug in the persons system such as marijuana.

 To prove impairment with Operating Under the Influence of Drugs the prosecutor will point at the level of controlled substance found in your system, poor driving, and proofreads interaction with the police officer as evidence.

 In this particular case the Michigan State Police crime lab came back with the amphetamine at 11 nanograms per 100 milliliter.
 To put that in perspective, it is the equivalent of a tablespoon of sugar in an Olympic size swimming pool.

-We filed a motion citing to the journal of forensic science, and other case law, and by overwhelming evidence convinced the Livonia prosecutor at the 16th District Court that there was no way our clients was under the influence of amphetamine in a way that would impair his ability to drive at the time he was arrested.
+We filed a motion citing to the journal of forensic science, and other case law, and by overwhelming evidence convinced the Livonia prosecutor at the 16th District Court that there was no way our client was under the influence of amphetamine in a way that would impair his ability to drive at the time he was arrested.

 Our motion was so strong that the prosecutor agreed to dismiss the OUID charge without even filing a response.